Attorney for Hit and Run Charges

 - If the accident resulted in only property damage to the vehicle, that is a misdemeanor with a possibility of 90 days in jail and up to two years of probation.

-- Should there be serious bodily injury or death because of the accident, that would be a felony with fines up to $5,000.00, up to 5 years in prison and up to 5 years on probation.
+- Should there be serious bodily injury or death because of the accident, that would be a felony with fines up to $5,000.00, up to 5 years in prison, and 5 years on probation.

-- If it is determined that the driver caused the death of another individual, this is a felony and could be punishable up to 15 years in prison and fines of $10,000.00.
-If the defendant receives a year or less in jail, he or she may also be ordered to serve 5 years on probation.
+- If the driver caused another individual’s death, this is a felony and could be punishable by up to 15 years in prison and fines of $10,000.00.
+If the defendant receives a year or less in jail, they may also be ordered to serve 5 years on probation.

-- For either a misdemeanor or felony, the penalties are steep and in addition to jail time or fines, the court could suspend your driver’s license, impose probation, drug or alcohol testing, community service, among other things.
+For either a misdemeanor or felony, the penalties are steep.
+In addition to jail time or fines, the court could suspend your driver’s license, impose probation, drug or alcohol testing, and community service, among other things.

 What to Do If You Didn’t Stop at the Scene of an Accident

-If you have been charged for leaving the scene of an accident or even if you are fearful that you will be approached by law enforcement to be charged at a later date, contact a knowledgeable criminal defense attorney.
-It is always best to have an advocate on your side to ensure that you are treated fairly.
-Well-versed criminal defense attorneys, like those with LEWIS & DICKSTEIN, P.L.L.C. will be familiar with police practices, how best to negotiate with tough prosecutors, and how to get the best result in court.
-There may have been reasons for why you did not stop at the scene of an accident and an experienced criminal defense attorney will be able to advocate on your behalf.
+If you have leaving the scene of an accident charges or even if you are fearful that law enforcement will charge you at a later date, contact a knowledgeable criminal defense attorney.
+It is always best to have an advocate on your side to ensure you’re fairly treated.
+Well-versed criminal defense attorneys, like those with LEWIS & DICKSTEIN, P.L.L.C., will be familiar with police practices, how best to negotiate with tough prosecutors, and how to get the best result in court.
+There may have been reasons you did not stop at the scene of an accident, and an experienced criminal defense attorney will be able to advocate on your behalf.

 Aggressive Criminal Defense Lawyers That Will Protect You

-The team with LEWIS & DICKSTEIN, P.L.L.C. will zealously defend you if you have been charged or believe you are going to be charged with Leaving the Scene of an Accident or Hit and Run.
-They have years of experience and have a track record of unparalleled results for their clients.
-The LEWIS & DICKSTEIN, P.L.L.C. criminal defense law firm will execute any number of strategies to protect your rights and preserve your freedom.
-We offer a free consultation, so call us at (248) 263-6800 and share your side of the story.
-If you would prefer, you can complete a Request for Assistance Form and someone from the firm will contact you, promptly.
+The team with LEWIS & DICKSTEIN, P.L.L.C. will zealously defend you if you have been charged or believe you will be charged with Leaving the Scene of an Accident or Hit and Run.
+They have decades of experience and a track record of unparalleled client results.
+The LEWIS & DICKSTEIN, P.L.L.C. criminal defense law firm will execute several strategies to protect your rights and preserve your freedom.
+We offer a free consultation, so call us and share your side of the story.